Kinji Fukasaku: Career

 He focused on historical epics; Shogun's Samurai (1978), The Fall of Ako Castle (1978), Samurai Reincarnation (1981); and science fiction; Message from Space (1978) and Virus (1980).
 Virus was Japan's most expensive production at the time, and became a financial flop.
 However, two years later he directed the acclaimed comedy Fall Guy, which won both the Japan Academy Prize for Picture of the Year and Kinema Junpo Award for Best Film of the Year.
 Fukasaku was chosen to direct Violent Cop (1989), but a scheduling conflict caused him to pull out and Takeshi Kitano took over in his first directorial role.

 In 2000, Battle Royale was released.
 The film received positive critical praise and became a major financial success, grossing ¥3.11 billion domestically.
-It became a cultural phenomenon, creating the battle royale genre, a fictional narrative genre and/or mode of entertainment in which a select group of people are instructed to kill each off until there is a triumphant survivor.
+It became a cultural phenomenon, creating the battle royale genre, a fictional narrative genre and/or mode of entertainment in which a select group of people are instructed to kill each other off until there is a triumphant survivor.
 Near the end of his life, Fukasaku branched out into the world of video games by serving as the director of the Capcom/Sunsoft survival horror game Clock Tower 3 (2002).

 Fukasaku announced he had prostate cancer in September 2002.
 In late December 2002, shortly after filming began on Battle Royale II: Requiem, he was hospitalized when his condition worsened.
 Fukasaku died at a Tokyo hospital on 12 January 2003, aged 72.
 Having directed only a single scene, his son, Kenta took over the film.